 Flooding is the greatest challenge we now face as a City.
 It is taking an incredible toll on Houstonians and badly tarnishing our national image.

-If Houstonians elect me as mayor, I will immediately implement my plan to ensure that every penny of the drainage is spent on improving the City drainage infrastructure.
+Every penny of the drainage fees should be spent on improving the City drainage infrastructure.